Easy but Lovely Front Yard Patio Ideas

 If you really want to nail the privacy factor, hire experienced pros like those in the Neighborly® family: Check if there’s a local The Grounds Guys® to provide awesome landscaping and hardscaping, and look to Mr. Handyman® for fencing installation.

 Patio Comfort Ideas

 When brainstorming front yard patio ideas, prioritize comfort.
 First, choose seating for diverse purposes.
 For example, that cute bench we just mentioned is a good spot to sit and put on your running shoes.
-The other side of your front yard patio may be dedicated to enjoying meals and relaxing on outdoor lounge furniture.
+The other side may be dedicated to enjoying meals and relaxing on outdoor lounge furniture.

 Lighting is important for comfort too.
 Make sure you have pathway lighting to make it safer to walk at night.
-Attractive solar lighting is an easy choice, or you can install an outdoor outlet and hang string lights or lanterns.
+Attractive solar lighting is an easy choice, or you can install an outdoor outlet and hang string lights or lanterns for perfect summer evening ambience.
+Our friends at Mr. Electric® can help with all those options.
 Want to avoid bugs?
-Stick to dim lighting, add some citronella oil lamps and get a professional mosquito treatment.
+Stick to dim lighting, add some citronella oil lamps, or call in the professionals at Mosquito Joe® and get a professional mosquito treatment.

 Shade is another key to a relaxing front yard patio.
 If there are no trees nearby, consider canvas shade sails or a pergola structure.
 Plant a couple of lovely shade trees for future comfort (and immediate beauty).

 Patio Style Ideas

 Hit up Pinterest and your other favorite sources to look at images of front yard patio designs, paying special attention to the small style details that make you smile.
 Then follow these steps to round out your front yard patio ideas: